Do you struggle to make emotional connections with other people?

 As an adult, you may be distant in relationships or break things off when you become close to someone.
 It’s a protective mechanism because you don’t want to get hurt if they disappoint you in some way.

-Remember, these are just a few types of attachment disorders.
+Remember, these are just a few types of attachment.
 There are several others, each with its own way of affecting how you connect with people and the world around you.
 Understanding these different types can help you and those supporting you find ways to manage and improve how you interact with others.

 However, when parents aren’t available enough or aren’t consistent in meeting their children’s needs, it can deeply affect attachment.
 Children might feel uncertain about their caregivers’ reliability, leading to difficulty in forming strong emotional connections.
 This uncertainty can linger, impacting how they approach relationships as they grow up.